ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/Building-the-GUI.md

 1. Then select Project->Clean from the menu bar.
 1. To run the application from within Eclipse: open "ibex.product" from the ``uk.ac.stfc.isis.ibex.e4.client.product`` folder, select "Launch an Eclipse application".
 1. Next, From the menu bar choose Run->Run configurations and select "ibex.product" from the left hand list under "Eclipse Application".
-1. In the "Main" tab in **Run configurations** tick the "Clear" tick box and in the "Configuration" tab tick the "Clear the configuration area before launching" tick box.
+1. In the "Main" tab in **Run configurations** tick the "Clear" tick box and untick the "Ask for confirmation before clearing".
+In the "Configuration" tab tick the "Clear the configuration area before launching" tick box.
 Click "Apply" and select "Run".
-Untick "Ask for confirmation before clearing", otherwise a dialog box will pop up every time you run the client.

 IBEX should now build but there will probably be some errors.
 You can clear them following the procedure below.